 Bali transport tips

-Always make sure your taxi driver has switched on the metre before you take off.
-Grab, the Singapore-based company that acquired Uber in Asia, is an inexpensive option that also lets you hire a driver for several hours.
+Always make sure your taxi driver has switched on the metre before you set off.
+Grab, the Singapore-based company that acquired Uber in South-East Asia, is an inexpensive option that also lets you hire a driver for several hours.

 Though motorcycles are ubiquitous in Bali, think twice before hiring one.
 A number of visitors have been killed or seriously injured while driving one.
 If you do decide to hire a bike, make sure you have the appropriate licence, that your insurance policy covers you and that you always wear a helmet.